 6 tips to help you avoid common tax scams

-As a general rule, the IRS will not call or email you without sending you prior written notification in the mail.
+As a rule, the IRS will not call or email you without sending you prior written notification in the mail.
 If you do get a phone call appearing to be from the IRS, pay attention to how the caller acts.
 A good indicator of a scam is if they use a sense of urgency or even threats (such as calling the police, hefty fines, etc.) to get you to hand over information or money.
 You can ignore any email or text message claiming to be from the IRS that asks for personal information.

 As stated on irs.gov, the IRS does not: